What happened when my root-canal teeth were pulled

 In my case, the signs were mild tooth sensitivity, and a blister on the gums covering the tooth.
 A raging, itchy rash on my trunk and arms that came and went for 2.5 months, until I realized it was related to my teeth.

 Have you ever thought about the fact that the tooth is an organ?
 The biological dentist knows this.
 It is part of an interconnected meridian in the body.
-When it dies—or is injured and we kill it dead and leave it there—we are truly fossilizing a dead organism in our living mouth.
+When it dies—or is injured and we kill it dead with a root canal and leave it there—we are truly fossilizing a dead organism in our living mouth.
 And we think this won’t cause problems!

 So, my sample came back saying that 10 bacteria were detected in the tooth sample.
 None of them were in the “active” concentration, where the microorganism is alive and well and not being effectively attacked by my immune system.